JonnyPickard/vital-dashboard-app-react/README.md

 ### General

-As I could have carried on working on this for a while (I still have plenty of ideas for [further improvements](#further-improvements)), I aimed to provide the most value in areas that don't currently exist.
+As I could have carried on working on this (I still have plenty of ideas for [further improvements](#further-improvements)), I aimed to provide the most value in areas that don't currently exist.

 I mainly chose to focus on how New Panel creation could work and didn't spend as much time remaking existing features like the 'Your Panels' list.